Table of Contents

 Vitamin D helps the immune system work properly and develops healthy bones.
 According to a 2016 study, patients with arthritis had lower vitamin D levels than those who do not have the disease.
 Those with the lowest levels of vitamin D also had the highest rates of disease activity.

 However, whether vitamin D supplements lower disease activity in persons with arthritis is yet unknown.
-Vitamin D supplements are not now recommended as a therapy for osteoarthritis, according to current recommendations.
+According to current recommendations, vitamin D supplements are not recommended as a therapy for osteoarthritis.
 Sun exposure and some foods are both sources of vitamin D. Supplements for vitamin D are also available in shops and online.

 21. Weight Loss